Hot air ballooning in Colorado Springs. Photo: Harry Pherson

 If you live near the capital city, you’ll have plenty of venues to choose from for a laugh.
 Denver’s Comedy Works is well reputed throughout the comedy world and gets great acts all year long.

 Loonees in Colorado Springs showcases comedians Thursday through Saturday nights.
 Other stand-up comics can be found at bars throughout Colorado, just look for flyers or ask around.
-Many national comedians tour local theaters too.
+Many national comedians tour local theaters too, so comedy shows are always close.

 38. Sing your heart out at a: Concert